osrf-migration/vrx-wiki/tutorials/AddingSensors.md

 $ cd example_vmrc_package/
 $ roscp wamv_gazebo wamv_gazebo_sensors.urdf.xacro my_wamv.urdf.xacro
 ```

+Notice that the file you copied is a **.xacro** file.
+If you aren't familiar with xacro files, you should read [this](https://bitbucket.org/osrf/vmrc/wiki/tutorials/Working%20with%20xacro%20files) tutorial first.

 The [original xacro file](https://bitbucket.org/osrf/vmrc/src/default/wamv_gazebo/urdf/wamv_gazebo_sensors.urdf.xacro) defines the base WAM-V, the propulsion configuration, and then adds some example sensors using xacro tags.

-Notice that this is a **.xacro** file.
-If you aren't familiar with xacro files, you should read [this](https://bitbucket.org/osrf/vmrc/wiki/tutorials/Working%20with%20xacro%20files) tutorial first.

 Let's look at the contents within the **<robot>** tag, which describes the robot.
 The first line includes wamv_gazebo.urdf.xacro.
 This adds the basic WAM-V mesh and joints along with the plugins for dynamics.
 You will likely want to keep this in, unless you are using a different model or dynamics simulation.